 Spinal Unloading Devices for the Treatment of Low Back Pain

 The goal of traction is to separate the space between vertebral bodies to unload the spine and decompress discs, alleviate pain and support healing.
 Self-operated devices for lumbar spinal unloading are available for use at home and include pneumatic systems (e.g., Orthotrac Pneumatic Vest™, STx™ Saunders Lumbar Traction Device, Saunders Lumbar Hometrac™ Deluxe) and gravity-dependent devices (e.g., LTX 3000™).
-These devices have been investigated as a conservative, non-invasive treatment option for subacute and chronic low back pain for individuals who have not responded adequately to standard medical therapy.
+These devices have been investigated as conservative, non-invasive treatment options for subacute and chronic low back pain for individuals who have not responded adequately to standard medical therapy.

 Spinal unloading devices for the treatment of low back pain are considered investigational.

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.